 Once you’ve finished researching and have identified a couple of product ideas you think could be worth developing, you then need to evaluate the markets themselves to work out what kind of success levels you could expect to see.

 Take into account competition, demand, seasonality and profitability when choosing your final products to take to market.
-It could also be worth thinking about whether your products could be developed further, whether you’re able to turn them into product lines or even brands in their own right – throwing even more opportunities into your path.
+It could also be worth thinking about whether your products could be developed further, whether you’re able to turn them into product lines or even brands in their own right – throwing even more opportunities into your path, look to having Tech Pack created.

 Are you looking for PLM consulting services at the moment?
 Get in touch with the team here at Bombyx today.